 519-888-4567, ext.
 45616

-For conservation, the focus has been more geared towards long term planning and management, especially at the international level, but there have been projects on invasive species, rare species, and endgangered species.
+For conservation, the focus has been geared towards long term planning and management, especially at the international level as well as regional projects on invasive species, rare species, and endangered species.

 The research includes many different types of taxa as indicators (plants, fungi, amphibians, arthropods) and different ecosystems (old fields, prairies, forests, dunes, wetlands, riparian zones, mountains, valleys, deserts, and even the Arctic on occasion).
-Steve lab is question or problem focused rather than concerned with the taxon or type of ecosystem to be studied.
+Steve's lab is question or problem focused rather than concerned with the taxon or type of ecosystem to be studied.

 Steve is Editor-in-Chief of Restoration Ecology, the flagship (official) journal of the international Society for Ecological Restoration.